kiwiz/nlpp-fmt/README.md

 ## Configuration

-The file <./config.yml> is a YAML file containing the configuration for the tool.
-The options are documented via the lines prefixed with `#` (comments).
+The file [./config.yml](config.yml) is a YAML file containing the configuration for the tool.
+All options are documented via the lines prefixed with `#` (comments).

 **Note**: Lines requiring overrides (to skip reflowing or to handle multiple-choice options) have not been full populated into the config.
 They will be periodically added when discovered.